Top Winter Emails To Send Out This Year

 Personalization

 Personalization is key when it comes to email marketing.
-So, make sure to use the data you have collected about your customers to create personalized emails that are tailored to their needs and interests.
+Make sure to use the data you have collected about your customers to create personalized emails that are tailored to their needs and interests.

 The easiest ways to do this are to use the customer’s name in the subject line and to send them suggestions based on their past purchases.
 This will make them more likely to open and click on your emails, as well as actually purchase something from your store.